-“If you’re not managing your time well, you can really mess yourself up,” Mackey said.
+“If you’re not managing your time well, you can really mess yourself up,” Mackey says.
 “You want to turn in a fully completed answer sheet to give yourself an opportunity to get credit for every question.”

 Levels II and III get more complicated.
 Level III has 12-minute and 23-minute questions, many with multiple parts.

-“For Level III in particular, it’s really important to focus on time management,” Mackey said.
+“For Level III in particular, it’s really important to focus on time management,” Mackey says.
 “Some people write us a treatise on a topic they know well but take twice the allotted time to do it.”

 While you have to keep your eye on the clock, some people work too fast.
 There are a lot of key directions in the pre-exam instructions.

-“Candidates fly into this without paying attention, they miss questions, misread them, or they don’t follow instructions and write on the wrong page,” Mackey said.
+“Candidates fly into this without paying attention, they miss questions, misread them, or they don’t follow instructions and write on the wrong page,” Mackey says.
 “You have to calm yourself down and work at a steady pace without rushing.”

 Some people tend to overthink a question, convinced that it’s a clever trap designed to ensnare unsuspecting saps, but they end up outsmarting themselves or taking too much time per question.

 Stress management is an overlooked element of test-taking.
-Everyone goes into the day of the exam extremely high strung.

-“There’s good stress that can help you and bad stress – if you panic, it will hurt you,” Mackey said.
+“There’s good stress that can help you and bad stress – if you panic, it will hurt you,” Mackey says.
 “You’re not going to know all of the answers to all of these questions – nobody gets 100%; if you get 70% you’re doing pretty well.